Plain and clean, the color white makes a bold statement.

-White conjures images of purity, orderliness, and innocence, and it might give a room a sensation of emptiness.
-White spaces may also seem roomy and vacant.
-White may occasionally seem icy as well – a look that frequently evokes ideas of sterility and blandness.
+White conjures images of purity, orderliness, and innocence, and it might make a room seem more spacious.
+But white spaces can also seem stark, sterile, bland, and empty.
+White may seem icy and cold as well.

-Since every light builds upon the previous ones, the resulting color can be brighter.
+Since every color of light adds to the previous ones, the resulting color can be brighter.
+Adding all the primary colors of light (red, green, and blue) together creates white.

 Then, there is subtractive mixing, which is the type that most people are familiar with.
-This technique involves blending colored substances like paints to produce a different hue.
+This technique involves blending colored substances like paints or inks to produce a different hue.
+This method can’t create white.

 Achromatic Colors